Curl-up

+Inspiration and development

+In a 1968 interview with the journalist Bibeb for Vrij Nederland, Escher explained his inspiration for the rolling four-legged creature: "I got that idea when I was on my bike.
+I thought, how idiotic, now I'm rolling on wheels over the ground; that's much easier than on foot, that cutting.
+God forgot to make that wheel, that was stupid, so I just have to do it myself.'"

 The word wentelteefje is Dutch for French toast, wentel meaning "to turn over".
 Rolpens is a dish made with chopped meat wrapped in a roll and then fried or baked.
 Een pens means "belly", often used in the phrase beer-belly.